Motor neurone disease (MND) is an uncommon condition that affects the brain and nerves. It causes weakness that gets worse over time.

 Having motor neurone disease can be very challenging for you, your friends and your family.

 Speak to a GP or your care team if you're struggling to cope and need more support.

-You may also find it useful to read more information and advice from the Motor Neurone Disease Association on:
+You may also find it useful to read more information and advice from the Motor Neurone Disease Association (MND Association):

 - MND Association: what motor neurone disease is